Geometry of particle emission in UrQMD Ar+Sc collisions at SPS energies: Introduction

-Several physical mechanisms may contribute to the appearance of L\'evy distributions in high-energy heavy-ion collisions.
-L\'evy walk has been shown to play a major role~\cite{Kincses:2024lnv} in generating L\'evy-distributed sources~\cite{Csorgo:2003uv} due to the generalized central limit theorem and anomalous diffusion~\cite{Csanad:2007fr}, and it was also demonstrated that directional and event averaging in experimental analyses does not influence this behavior~\cite{Kincses:2022eqq, Korodi:2022ohn, Kincses:2025izu}.
-Additional possible sources of L\'evy-type emission patterns include jet fragmentation~\cite{Csorgo:2004sr} and critical dynamics near the QCD critical point~\cite{Csorgo:2005it}.
+Several physical mechanisms may contribute to the appearance of Lévy distributions in high-energy heavy-ion collisions.
+Short-lived resonance decays, as well as elastic and inelastic processes occur over many timescales during and shortly after the freeze-out.
+As demonstrated in Ref.~\cite{Kincses:2024lnv}, these lead to the phenomenon of Lévy walk, which in turn results in Lévy distributed sources~\cite{Csorgo:2003uv,Csanad:2007fr}.
+In terms of the core-halo picture~\cite{Csorgo:1994in}, the source core component can then be well described by a single Lévy distribution (as opposed to a Gaussian with an exponential or power-law tail)~\cite{Kincses:2025izu}.
+It was also demonstrated in event-by-event and three-dimensional analyses that directional and event averaging in experimental analyses does not influence this behavior~\cite{Kincses:2022eqq, Korodi:2022ohn, Kincses:2025izu}.
+Additional possible sources of Lévy-type emission patterns include jet fragmentation~\cite{Csorgo:2004sr} and critical dynamics near the QCD critical point~\cite{Csorgo:2005it}.
 To investigate these underlying processes, phenomenological studies with event generators are particularly valuable.
 An available option is to use the Ultra-Relativistic Quantum Molecular Dynamics (UrQMD) framework~\cite{Bass:1998ca, Bleicher:1999xi}.
 The clear advantage of using such event generators is the direct reconstruction of the source function; therefore, hidden properties of experimental data may be uncovered by investigating simulated events.

 In this paper, we present a detailed investigation of the two-particle source function using like-charged pions in argon–scandium ($^{40}$Ar+$^{45}$Sc) collision data at the available energy range of the NA61/SHINE experiment~\cite{Abgrall:2014xwa} ($\sqrt{s_\text{NN}} \approx $5-17 GeV, or 13-150A GeV/$c$ beam momentum) generated by the UrQMD model.
-The reconstructed two-particle source functions are fitted with three-dimensional Lévy distributions, similarly to Ref.~\cite{Kincses:2025izu}.
+The reconstructed two-particle source functions are fitted with three-dimensional Lévy distributions~\cite{LevyCode}, similarly to Ref.~\cite{Kincses:2025izu}.
 The source parameters are studied as functions of pair transverse mass and collision energy.